0yech/42_piscine_kickstart/README.md

 - Beej's Guide to C Programming, I find this book to be extremely easy to read and it was by far my best ressource during the Piscine : [Beej's guide to C Programming PDF](https://beej.us/guide/bgc/pdf/bgc_usl_c_1.pdf)
 - Mini-Moulinette, a tester program by 42 Students for your C modules during the Piscine.
 Which saves plenty of time. **Learn how to make your own tests and main functions efficiently first !** [k11q's Mini-Moulinette](https://github.com/k11q/mini-moulinette)
 - Grademe.fr, an amazing replica of the 42 Exam system, which features the actual exercices of the cursus : [Grademe.fr](https://grademe.fr)
-- Francinette, another tester for 42 Modules : [xicodomingues's Francinette](https://github.com/xicodomingues/francinette)
+- Francinette, another great tester for 42 Modules : [xicodomingues's Francinette](https://github.com/xicodomingues/francinette)

 # Piscine@Home